Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial SitesSettlements & Settlers.
 A significant historical year for this entry is 1858.

 Location.
 33° 51.897′ N, 117° 47.021′ W. Marker is in Yorba Linda, California, in Orange County.
-Marker can be reached from Westwind Court.
+It can be reached from Westwind Court.
 Touch for map.
 Marker is at or near this postal address: 20142 Westwind Ct, Yorba Linda CA 92886, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Yorba Cemetery (a few steps from this marker); Site of Don Bernardo Yorba Hacienda (approx. 0.2 miles away); Roland E. Bigonger (approx. 0.8 miles away); Peralta Adobe (approx. 0.9 miles away); This Boulder (approx. one mile away); Peralta
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Yorba Cemetery (a few steps from this marker); Site of Don Bernardo Yorba Hacienda (approx. 0.2 miles away); Roland E. Bigonger (approx. 0.8 miles away); Peralta Adobe (approx. 0.9 miles away); This Boulder (approx. one mile away);

 History Speaks Softly Marker image.
 Click for full size.

-Photographed By Adam Margolis, April 14, 2022
+Photographed by Adam Margolis, April 14, 2022

 2. History Speaks Softly Marker

-(approx. 1.4 miles away); Space Shuttle Accident (approx. 1.9 miles away); Yorba Linda (approx. 2½ miles away).
+Peralta (approx. 1.4 miles away); Space Shuttle Accident (approx. 1.9 miles away); Yorba Linda (approx. 2½ miles away).
 Touch for a list and map of all markers in Yorba Linda.

 Credits.
 This page was last revised on April 17, 2022.
 It was originally submitted on April 14, 2022, by Adam Margolis of Mission Viejo, California.
-This page has been viewed 205 times since then and 22 times this year.
+This page has been viewed 495 times since then and 35 times this year.
 Photos: 1, 2. submitted on April 14, 2022, by Adam Margolis of Mission Viejo, California. • J. Makali Bruton was the editor who published this page.

 m=195595